 Homemade Coconut Milk Price Breakdown

-Store-bought coconut milk costs up to 10 times more than homemade coconut milk.
+Store-bought coconut milk costs up to 10 times more than the homemade version.
 Ten times!

-Prices are always changing, but this will give you a sense of the cost of homemade coconut milk versus the store-bought version.
+Prices are always changing, but this will give you a sense of the cost of homemade versus store-bought.
 I’m currently using this Bob’s Red Mill shredded unsweetened coconut, which typically costs $.28 per ounce.
-I use ¾ cup of this coconut in a batch of homemade coconut milk, or about 2 ounces.
+I use ¾ cup of this coconut in a batch of homemade milk, or about 2 ounces.
 So the total price is $.56 for 4 cups of homemade coconut milk using shredded coconut.
 When using a whole fresh coconut, the cost is $.25 per cup (with a 2 lb. coconut costing $1.50).

 By comparison, canned coconut milk typically costs $2.00 or more per can, or about $1.14 per cup.
-And you get something extra with canned coconut milk: preservatives and thickeners trying to replicate the real thing.
+And you get something extra with the canned version: preservatives and thickeners trying to replicate the real thing.

-If I go through 4 cups of coconut milk a week, I’ll save over $200 a year by making it myself.
+If I go through 4 cups of this milk a week, I’ll save over $200 a year by making it myself.